reinauer/identify/README.md

 * Identifies expansion card names, alerts, and function call names
 * Gives information about your Amiga model, CPU, OS version, available memory, chipset, and much more...
-* Supports from AmigaOS 2.0 up to the latest AmigaOS 3.2.2
+* Supports from AmigaOS 2.0 up to the latest AmigaOS 3.2.3
-* The expansion database contains 364 manufacturers and 708 boards
+* The expansion database contains 369 manufacturers and 743 boards
 * Distinguishes between most GVP and Phase5 boards with unique ID
 * Tries to give at least a hint if the board name is not known yet
 * Fully FPGA, DraCo, and PowerPC compatible
 * Supports PowerUp and WarpOS
+* Supports PCI expansions (requires the "IdentifyPci" packet to be installed)
-* The library is fully localized (catalogs included: Deutsch, Italiano)
+* The library is fully localized (catalogs included: Deutsch, Français, Italiano)
 * Use the features in ARexx, with the included rexxidentify.library
 * English and German documentation
 * LGPLv3 licensed, open source